Ultimate Springfield Real Estate Investing Guide for 2026

 Short Term Rentals

-A furnished property where tenants reside for shorter than 30 days is considered a short-term rental.
-Short-term rental businesses charge a higher rate a night than in long-term rental properties.
-Because of the high number of occupants, short-term rentals necessitate additional recurring repairs and cleaning.
+A furnished home where tenants stay for shorter than 30 days is referred to as a short-term rental.
+Short-term rental businesses charge a higher rent per night than in long-term rental properties.
+With tenants coming and going, short-term rental units have to be repaired and cleaned on a constant basis.

 Factors to Consider